 What do I need to file a submission?

-You will require an electronic version of the bylaw you are filing.
+An electronic version of the bylaw you are filing is required.
 You must ensure that:

-- the signatures on the bylaw are sealed with the municipal corporate seal, and
+- all signatures on the bylaw have been sealed with the municipal corporate seal; and,

 - the municipal seal has been shaded (by pencil or graphite) so that it can be observed on the bylaw.